FIU-PokerBots/Lesson4/README.md

 ## Experimentation and Configuration

-This pokerbot, `player2_monte_carlo/player.py`, offers parameters you can tweak for experimentation.
+This pokerbot, `bandit_bot/player.py`, offers parameters you can tweak for experimentation.
 When experimenting, always keep the official tournament configuration and especially the `STARTING_GAME_CLOCK` in mind.

-### Monte Carlo Iterations (`MONTE_CARLO_ITERS`)

-The number of simulations the Monte Carlo bot runs to determine hand strength significantly impacts its performance and, crucially, its decision time.

-*   **Location**: Inside `player2_monte_carlo/player.py`, find the variable `MONTE_CARLO_ITERS`.
-*   **Experiment**: Try changing this value (e.g., 100, 1000, 5000).
-*   **Time Management**: Observe how changes affect the bot's thinking time per move.
-A higher iteration count can lead to stronger decisions but consumes more of your `game_clock`.
-It is vital to find a balance where your bot makes good decisions without exhausting its total allotted time over the 1000 rounds of the tournament.

 ### Game Time Management (`game_clock`)